Tourguide System for Language Interpretation & Sim. Tran.

 This is the distribution of the audio of the interpreted languages to the meeting attendees.
 Usually, and most desirably, this is done wirelessly.
 In the world of interpretation, there are two technologies commonly used to wirelessly transmit the audio -- radio frequency (RF) used in tourguide systems or, infrared (IR) typically for seated audiences.

 This is the equipment that the listening audience uses to wirelessly receive the audio distribution that is being transmitted.
-Some receivers have a built-in speaker, while others require the connection of a headphone or earphone to hear the audio.
+Some receivers have a built-in speaker, while others require the connection of a headphone or earphone to hear the audio or, connection of a personal neck-loop (for hearing aid users).
 Most receivers offer the option to select the channel along with adjusting the volume of the audio.